Peruvian ironclad Independencia

 BAP Independencia was a broadside ironclad built in England for the Peruvian Navy during the mid-1860s.
 During the War of the Pacific of 1879–83, Independencia ran aground while pursuing the Chilean schooner Covadonga during the Battle of Punta Gruesa on 21 May 1879.
 The survivors were rescued by Huáscar and the wreck destroyed to prevent its capture.

+Context

+In the 1860s, Spain tried to reassert its influence over parts of South America.
+This would eventually lead to the Chincha Islands War, in which Peru declared war on Spain January 14, 1866.
+Before that, the Spanish fleet had seized the Peruvian Chincha Islands on April 14, 1864.
+The Spanish threat led to the orders for Independencia, Huáscar, and other vessels.

 Description

 Independencia was 215 ft long between perpendiculars, had a beam of 44 ft 9 in and a draft of 22 ft 6 in.
 The ship displaced 3500 LT.
 She had one trunk steam engine that drove her single propeller.
 The engine produced 2200 ihp which gave the ship a speed of 12 kn.
 For long-distance travel, Independencia was fitted with three masts and barque rigged.
 She had a crew of 250 officers and crewmen.

 The ship was armed with four Armstrong 7 in, twelve 6 in and four 30-pounder rifled, muzzle-loading guns.
 The 7-inch guns were on pivot mountings on the spar deck.
 She was a central-battery ironclad with the armament concentrated amidships.
 Independencia was equipped with a ram at her bow and her hull was divided into three watertight compartments.
 The ship had a complete waterline armor belt 4.5 in thick.
 Her battery was protected by armor plates equally as thick.